exercism/go/README.md

 Some problems that are implemented in multiple tracks use the same inputs and outputs to define the test suites.
-Where the [problem-specifications](https://github.com/exercism/problem-specifications) repository contains a _canonical-data.json_ file with these inputs and outputs, we can   the test cases programmatically.
+Where the [problem-specifications](https://github.com/exercism/problem-specifications) repository contains a _canonical-data.json_ file with these inputs and outputs, we can generate the test cases programmatically.

 See the _gen.go_ file in the `leap` exercise for an example of how this can be done.